 - It needs to be noted that surpluses/deficits reflected above exclude capital revenues (Transfers recognised - capital), which shows the real picture of the actual operational surpluses for all trading services. - 2.
-The electricity trading surplus is fairly constant over the 2019/20 MTREF from 13.8 per cent or R218 million in 2019/20 to 16.6 per cent by 2021/22. - 3.
-The surplus on the water management account amounts to R 5.8 million (1.1 per cent) in the 2019/20 financial year and improves slightly to a surplus of R 19.7 million in 2021/22.
+The electricity trading surplus is fairly constant over the 2019/20 MTREF from 13.8 per cent or R218 million in 2019/20 to 16.7 per cent by 2021/22. - 3.
+The surplus on the water management account amounts to R 5.9 million (1.1 per cent) in the 2019/20 financial year and improves slightly to a surplus of R 19.7 million in 2021/22.
 The challenge here is that based on the fact that the bulk of the costs are fixed, the Water Service which is a trading service and meant to be making a significant surplus and is only making a margin surplus.
 The Administration has to look at reducing costs in this service to make it self-sustaining in the long term. - 4.
-The deficit of R 11.9 million on Waste Water Management is of concern and efforts will need to be made to reduce this deficit in the coming MTREF by reducing costs therefore the introduction of more efficient and effective operations. - Furthermore, of concern is that Waste Management that has been consistently making surpluses during the previous financial years, is expected to make a deficit in the 2019/20 MTREF.
+The deficit of R 11.9 million on Waste Water Management is of concern and efforts will need to be made to reduce this deficit in the coming MTREF by reducing costs therefore the introduction of more efficient and effective operations. - 5.
+The surplus on the waste management amounts to R 11.2 million (6 per cent) in the 2019/20 financial year and improves slightly to a surplus of R 19.3 million in 2021/22.